 Even where I live now, deep in rural Canada, fewer than one household in 25 bothers with any sort of a vegetable garden.
 There’s good soil all around us, yet most people eat California vegetables from the grocery store year-round.
 Why is this?
 I’m convinced it’s because fewer and fewer people are discovering a hidden truth about life, the truth that the right kind of physical work becomes the best kind of leisure.

 The first step towards discovering the joy of gardening labour is to understand that there are two kinds of tiredness in life.
 There’s tiredness that comes from dealing with too many sit-down tasks in a mentally draining indoor work environment.
 I call this “office tired” , it’s debilitating and there’s no shortage of it these days.

 On the other hand, there’s the tiredness that comes from productive physical labour in the sunshine and fresh air.
 This is “real tiredness” and it’s the kind of thing you get from serious gardening (and other outdoor work).
 Real tiredness keeps you fit, it helps you sleep at night, and gives you a healthy glow and appetite.
 Trouble is, real tiredness is hardly ever experienced these days because it is an acquired taste.

 When you come home at the end of the day with a bad case of “office tired”, the temptation is to “relax” in front of the internet, TV news, social media or some other passive screen experience.
 This is a mistake, and more and more people are making it.
 Most of our young people, in particular, are completely addicted to the draw of the screen.
-I wonder if Steve Jobs really understood the full effect of the smartphone revolution he launched onto the world.
-I wonder if he knew how powerfully it would pull people away from reality and into the passive and reclusive world of screen addiction.
+I wonder if Steve Jobs really understood the full effect of the iPhone revolution he launched onto the world in 2007 I wonder if he knew how powerfully it would pull people away from reality and into the passive and reclusive world of screen addiction.